/ tool-comparisons / Hetzner vs Deno Deploy for Solo Developers

 Database options.
 Hetzner lets you run any database: PostgreSQL, MySQL, MongoDB, Redis, SQLite, whatever fits in your server.
 Deno Deploy gives you Deno KV (a key-value store) built-in and lets you connect to external databases.
 If your app needs a relational database, you'll need a separate managed database service with Deno Deploy, which adds cost and complexity.

 Runtime constraints.
-Hetzner runs anything: Python, Ruby, Go, Java, Rust, whatever.
-Deno Deploy only runs JavaScript and TypeScript on the Deno runtime.
+Hetzner runs anything you can install on Linux, so Python, Ruby, Go, Java, Rust, whatever.
+Deno Deploy runs JavaScript and TypeScript on the Deno runtime, currently Deno 2.8.1, and the new platform also supports Node applications.
 If your stack isn't JS/TS, Deno Deploy isn't an option.
-If it is, the developer experience is excellent.
+If it is, the developer experience is excellent, and Deno itself is a serious open-source project with more than 106,000 GitHub stars behind it.

 Background processing.
 Hetzner servers handle long-running processes, cron jobs, background workers, and persistent connections naturally.
 Deno Deploy functions have execution time limits and aren't designed for long-running background tasks.
 If your app processes videos, runs ML models, or needs persistent WebSocket connections, Hetzner is the way to go.